Ranjan (actor): Early life

 Ranjan was born Ramanarayana Venkataramana Sarma in Mylapore, Madras in 1918.
 His family hailed from the town of Srirangam.
 Ranjan had his schooling in Madras and received an M. Lit degree from Madras University.
 While studying in college, he participated in a number of stage plays.
 Coincidentally, an employee of Gemini Studios, Veppattur Kittu was present at one of his plays.
-Impressed by Ranjan's performance, Kittu suggested his name to P. G. Raghavachari, who cast him in the M. K. Thyagaraja Bhagavathar-starrer Ashok Kumar, in which he played the role of Gautama Buddha.
+Impressed by Ranjan's performance, Kittu suggested his name to T. G. Raghavachari, who cast him in the M. K. Thyagaraja Bhagavathar-starrer Ashok Kumar, in which he played the role of Gautama Buddha.
 However, Ranjan did not have any dialogues in the film.
 Following the success of Ashok Kumar, Ranjan was cast in Rishyasringar, in which he played the title role of Rishyasringa.
 In his early movies, Ranjan was credited as "R. Ramani, B. A." The screen name "Ranjan" was actually bestowed upon him by Jithen Banerjee of Newtone Studios.

 In the 1940s, Ranjan established a School of Music and Dancing, and edited an art journal entitled Natyam.
-He was also awarded a Rockefeller Fellowship under the International Art Program sponsored by the Institute of International Education, New York, in 1950-51.
+He was also awarded a Rockefeller Fellowship under the International Art Program sponsored by the Institute of International Education, New York, in 1950–51.
 Though Ranjan acted in a number of Bollywood movies, especially costume dramas and some social movies in the 1950s and 1960s, but his star faded by the end of 1967.